 3.12.
 Breach Reporting

 Any individual who suspects that a personal data breach has occurred as a result of the theft or exposure of personal data must immediately notify the Data Protection Officer providing a description of what occurred.
-Notification of the incident can be made via email, by calling, or by using the independent whistleblowing line: Mrs Jennifer Fuller, 07832 142599.
+Notification of the incident can be made via email to Laura Taylor on firstname.lastname@example.org.
 The Data Protection Officer will investigate all reported incidents to confirm whether or not a personal data breach has occurred.
 If a personal data breach is confirmed, the Data Protection Officer will follow the relevant authorised procedure based on the criticality and quantity of the personal data involved.
 For severe personal data breaches, the Berkley Care (Tournament Fields) Ltd Executive Team will initiate and chair an emergency response team to coordinate and manage the personal data breach response.